GenesisEducationKyiv/software-engineering-school-5-0-SharpDevOps10/docs/adr/0001-use-prisma-orm.md

-# ADR 0001: Use Prisma as the ORM for the Database Access
+# ADR 0001: Choose the ORM for the Database Access

 **Status:** Accepted